Centene (CNC)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

-Although Centene has shown solid business quality lately, it struggled to grow profitably in the past.
-Its five-year average ROIC was negative 1.4%, meaning management lost money while trying to expand the business.
+Centene’s five-year average ROIC was negative 3.1%, meaning management lost money while trying to expand the business.
+Its returns were among the worst in the healthcare sector.

 Centene Trailing 12-Month Return On Invested Capital

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
 Over the last few years, Centene’s ROIC has unfortunately decreased significantly.
-In the latest quarter, ROIC was hurt by a $6.7 billion non-cash goodwill impairment, resulting in a GAAP loss and corresponding reduction of retained earnings in the third quarter of 2025.
+Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.

 11. Balance Sheet Assessment